paybyte-payment/paybyte-csharp-client-sdk/README.md

 var paymentData = await sgg.GetPaymentAsync(paymentId: paymentId);
 ```

-The SDK will return a JObject representation fo the transaction data.
+The SDK will return a JObject representation of the transaction data.

 ## Get rates